Subdomains, Addon Domains And Parked Domains

 (Domains – Parked Domains)

-(Creating a domain aliases)
+Creating a domain aliases

 Your new domain alias will be created …

-Parked domain created
+Parked domain created - confirmation message

-(Domain alias setup confirmation)
+(Domain alias created)

 You can park multiple domain names on your existing domain